VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 Because solution was found in the
 [official architecture components samples repository](https://github.com/android/architecture-components-samples/tree/7057c6f3a5a10e2ce28cd000d2037f718008cab2/PagingWithNetworkSample).

-The idea is to create few streams of data, so that page loading in always successful.
+The idea is to create few streams of data, so that page loading is always successful.
 Second stream reports cases which library can't handle: loading status and errors.
-In sample guys return to View Model a `Listing` object:
+In the sample guys return to View Model a `Listing` object:
 ```kotlin
 data class Listing<T>(
     // the LiveData of paged lists for the UI to observe